-5.1 For the Delivered Energy, the solar power developer shall furnish a bill to the DISCOM calculated at the Tariff provided for in Article 2, in such form as may be mutually agreed between the DISCOM and the solar power developer, for the billing month on or before the 5th working day following the Meter Reading Date.
+5.1 For the Delivered Energy Purchased, Solar Power Developer shall furnish a bill to the DISCOM calculated at the Tariff provided for in Article 2, in such form as may be mutually agreed between the DISCOM

-- 5.2 The DISCOM shall be entitled to get a rebate of 1% of the total amount billed in any billing month for payments made before the Due Date of Payment.
-Any payment made beyond the Due Date of Payment, the DISCOM shall pay simple interest at prevailing base prime lending rate of State Bank of India and in case this rate is increased/reduced, such an increased/reduced rate is applicable from the date of such notification. - 5.3 - 5.4 Letter of Credit: Before 30 days prior to the due date of first monthly bill of the generating unit, the DISCOM shall cause to put in place an irrevocable revolving Letter of Credit issued in favour of the solar power developer by a scheduled bank (the "Letter of Credit") for one month's billing value.
-Provided that any increase in the delivered energy on account of commissioning of additional capacity after the first month's billing or in subsequent billing months, the DISCOM shall revise the revolving letter of credit in favour of the solar power developer covering the latest previous month billing upto achieving of the COD. - a.
-Provided further that the letter of Credit shall not be invoked for any disputed or objected bill amount. - b.
-Provided further that the Letter of Credit can be invoked only when DISCOM fails to pay the current month bill amount by the due date. - 5.5 Payment for bills raised: The solar developer shall submit bills for the energy delivered during the billing period as per the provision of this Agreement and there upon the DISCOM shall make payment of for the undisputed amount of the bill by the due date of payment. - 5.6 Billing Disputes: The DISCOM shall pay the bills of solar power developer promptly subject to the Clauses 5.1 and 5.2.
+- and the Solar Power Developer, for the billing month on or before the 5th working day following the Meter Reading Date. - 5.2 The DISCOM shall be entitled to get a rebate of 1% of the total amount billed in any billing month for payments made before the Due Date of Payment.
+Any payment made beyond the Due Date of Payment, DISCOM shall pay interest at prevailing SBI bank rate and in case this rate is reduced, such reduced rate is applicable from the date of reduction. - 5.3 The DISCOM shall pay the bill on monthly basis as per Clause 5.1 by opening a one month revolving Letter of Credit in favour of the Solar Power Developer. - Letter of Credit: Not later than 30 days prior to the Scheduled COD of the Generating unit, DISCOM shall cause to be in effect an irrevocable revolving Letter of Credit issued in favor of Solar Power Developer by a Scheduled Bank (the Letter of Credit). - However Letter of Credit shall not be invoked for any disputed bill amount. - b.
+Further LC can be invoked only when DISCOMs fail to pay bill amount by due date of bill payment.